-1. Terms used in this Second Supplemental Indenture that are not defined herein shall have the meanings set forth in the Indenture.

-2. The Additional Subsidiary Guarantor hereby agrees to provide an unconditional Subsidiary Guarantee on the terms and subject to the conditions and limitations set forth in the Indenture, including but not limited to Article 10 of the Indenture.

-3. This Second Supplemental Indenture shall be construed as supplemental to the Indenture and shall form a part thereof, and the Indenture is hereby incorporated by reference herein and, as supplemented, modified and restated hereby, is hereby ratified, approved and confirmed.
+- 1. Terms used in this First Supplemental Indenture that are not defined herein shall have the meanings set forth in the Indenture. - 2.
+Each Additional Subsidiary Guarantor hereby agrees to provide an unconditional Subsidiary Guarantee on the terms and subject to the conditions and limitations set forth in the Indenture, including but not limited to Article 10 of the Indenture. - 3.
+This First Supplemental Indenture shall be construed as supplemental to the Indenture and shall form a part thereof, and the Indenture is hereby incorporated by reference herein and, as supplemented, modified and restated hereby, is hereby ratified, approved and confirmed.

-Second Supplemental Indenture to VL 2017 Indenture
+First Supplemental Indenture to VL 2017 Indenture

-4. This Second Supplemental Indenture shall be effective as of the date hereof.
-On and after the date hereof, each reference in the Indenture to "this Indenture," "hereonf," or "herein" shall mean and be a reference to the Indenture as supplemented by this Second Supplemental Indenture unless the context otherwise requires.

-5. Except as provided below, in the event of a conflict between the terms and conditions of the Indenture and the terms and conditions of this Second Supplemental Indenture, the terms and conditions of this Second Supplemental Indenture shall prevail.

-6. If any provision of this Second Supplemental Indenture limits, qualifies or conflicts with another provision of the Indenture that is required to be included by the Trust Indenture Act of 1939, as amended (the "Act"), as in force at the date this Second Supplemental Indenture is executed, the provision required by said Act shall control.

-7. This Second Supplemental Indenture shall be governed and construed in accordance with the laws of the State of New York.

-8. This Second Supplemental Indenture may be signed in any number of counterparts with the same effect as if the signatures to each counterpart were upon a single instrument, and all such counterparts together shall be deemed an original of this Second Supplemental Indenture.

-9. The recitals contained in this Second Supplemental Indenture shall be taken as the statements of the Corporation, and the Trustee assumes no responsibility for their correctness.
-The Trustee makes no representations as to the validity or sufficiency of this Second Supplemental Indenture.
+- 4. This First Supplemental Indenture shall be effective as of the date hereof.
+On and after the date hereof, each reference in the Indenture to "this Indenture," "hereunder," "hereof," or "herein" shall mean and be a reference to the Indenture as supplemented by this First Supplemental Indenture unless the context otherwise requires. - 5.
+Except as provided below, in the event of a conflict between the terms and conditions of the Indenture and the terms and conditions of this First Supplemental Indenture, the terms and conditions of this First Supplemental Indenture shall prevail. - 6.
+If any provision of this First Supplemental Indenture limits, qualifies or conflicts with another provision of the Indenture that is required to be included by the Trust Indenture Act of 1939, as amended (the "Act"), as in force at the date this First Supplemental Indenture is executed, the provision required by said Act shall control. - 7.
+This First Supplemental Indenture shall be governed and construed in accordance with the laws of the State of New York. - 8.
+This First Supplemental Indenture may be signed in any number of counterparts with the same effect as if the signatures to each counterpart were upon a single instrument, and all such counterparts together shall be deemed an original of this First Supplemental Indenture. - 9.
+The recitals contained in this First Supplemental Indenture shall be taken as the statements of the Corporation, and the Trustee assumes no responsibility for their correctness.
+The Trustee makes no representations as to the validity or sufficiency of this First Supplemental Indenture.

-Second Supplemental Indenture to VL 2017 Indenture
+[SIGNATURES ON FOLLOWING PAGES]

-IN WITNESS WHEREOF, the parties hereto have caused this Second Supplemental Indenture to be duly executed as of the day and year first above written.
+IN WITNESS WHEREOF, the parties hereto have caused this First Supplemental Indenture to be duly executed as of the day and year first above written.

-/s/ Philippe Cloutier Name: Philippe Cloutier Title: Senior Vice President and Chief Financial Officer
+Name: Philippe Cloutier Title: Senior Vice President and Chief Financial Officer